 Was musical theatre something you always wanted to do?

-Yes, ever since I was younger I loved the theatre.
-I remember when I was eight I went to see Annie for the first time at my local theatre and just falling in love with the show and saying to Mum I want to be on that stage.
+Yes, ever since I was younger, I’ve loved the theatre.
+I remember when I was eight, I went to see Annie for the first time at my local theatre and just fell in love with the show and said to Mum I wanted to be on that stage.
 The atmosphere when the lights went down made me so excited, so I think performing was something that I always wanted to do.

 What was your first stage role?

 My first stage role was Ellen Gallagher in Fatal Attraction at the Theatre Royal Haymarket in 2014.
 It was directed by Sir Trevor Nunn, and I worked alongside Kristin Davis, Mark Bazeley and Natascha McElhone.
 It was a great first stage appearance for me and a lovely introduction to theatre.
 The play involved a real rabbit which was amazing to hold and look after every night, we had some funny moments on stage!